businessabstraction/dacemo/README.md

 * Some members are inexperienced with this domain.

 ## RISKS
-* One of our team members is working remotely until 14th April.
+* One of our team members is working remotely until 14th April (Severity: 2).
   * Mitigation strategies include clear meeting minutes and documentation, as well frequent (multiple times a week) virtual meetings.
-* Client is a consultant for multiple unrelated projects - time between communications can be longer than anticipated.
+* Client is a consultant for multiple unrelated projects - time between communications can be longer than anticipated (Severity: 2).
   * Mitigation strategies are still being researched by the team.
 * The demand is not clearly defined (Severity: 2).
+  * Mitigation strategies include keeping contact with the client.
 * The client's demand may change during development (Severity: 3).
-* The data is dirty (Severity: 2).
+  * Mitigation strategies could be to apply the agile development methods to reduce the influence of demand changes.

 ## COSTS